nextbreakpoint/flink-k8s-toolbox/README.md

 # flink-controller

-This repository provides a set of tools for managing Flink clusters on Kubernetes, which includes a CLI, a controller application, and a sidecar application:
+Flink Controller contains a set of tools for managing Flink clusters on Kubernetes.

+The set of tools includes a CLI, a controller application, a Kubernetes Operator, and a sidecar application:

-- The command-line interface provides the interface for managing clusters and jobs.
+- The command-line interface interprets commands for managing clusters and jobs.

-- The controller application accepts requests from the cli and executes commands against Kubernetes and Flink.
+- The controller application accepts requests from the CLI and executes commands against Kubernetes and Flink.
+- The operator creates or deletes clusters according to custom resources.

-- The sidecar application is responsible of deploying a job and monitoring its status.
+- The sidecar application is responsible of deploying and monitoring a job.

 ## License